antmicro/benchalot/README.md

     - "~/repository/bin/sort --threads=$matrix.thread $matrix.input"
   after:
     - "cd ~/repository/ && make clean"
 ```

-Based on that config, Benchmarker will run benchmark for each value specified in `matrix.*` fields.
+Based on that config, Benchmarker will run a benchmark for each value specified in `matrix.*` fields.
 It will then store the results in the `output.name` file.
 Commands specified as strings in `run` field will be executed with every substring beginning with `$matrix.` being substituted to corresponding variable.
 For each combination of variable values, a run will be performed, e.g.: